 Use Canned or Pre-packaged Broth Instead of Homemade Stock

-There is nothing like homemade stock, but chicken broth works fine in a pinch, as in Egg Drop or Egg Flower Soup.
-Calorie Counting tip: substitute low-fat chicken broth where water is called for in stir-fries to add extra flavor.
-(Vegetarians can add soaking liquid from vegetables such as dried mushrooms)
+There is nothing like homemade stock, but store-bought chicken broth works fine in a pinch, as in Egg Drop or Egg Flower Soup.
+Substitute low-fat chicken broth where water is called for in stir-fries to add extra flavor without adding too many more calories.
+Vegetarians can add soaking liquid from dried vegetables such as mushrooms.

 07 of 11